 Landlord insurance, also known as dwelling policies, gives landlords financial protection when their rental property is damaged, becomes unlivable, or a person is injured on the property.
 Standard homeowners’ insurance has only limited – if any – coverage for rental properties as opposed to policies tailored specifically for landlords.

-If you are renting out the property only for short-term, consider getting a commercial insurance policy.
-This can be adjusted to cover your precise needs.
+If you are renting out the property only for the short term, consider getting a commercial insurance policy.
+This can be adjusted to cover your precise needs

 While each landlord's insurance policy can differ given their unique circumstances, there are three main types of policies: dwelling-fire form 1 (DP-1), dwelling-fire form 2 (DP-2), and dwelling-fire form 3 (DP-3).
 The higher the number, the better the coverage, which means that DP-3 offers the most comprehensive coverage.
 DP-1 policies offer the least coverage and are usually avoided.